vmchale/project-init/MANPAGE.md

 # DESCRIPTION

 **pi** is a command-line tool that helps you start new projects.
-It can generate new projects either from mustache templates or from the builtin templates for Julia, Rust, Haskell, Idris, Elm, Vimscript, and Python.
+It can generate new projects either from mustache templates or from the builtin templates.

 # OPTIONS